 Education Required for a Fashion Coordinator

-A bachelor's degree is usually enough to enter and stay in the field, and students may choose from a variety of fashion-focused majors.
+A bachelor's degree is usually enough to enter and stay in the field, and students might choose from a variety of fashion-focused majors.
 Some of their options include fashion marketing, fashion management, fashion design and fashion merchandising.
 A minor in a business-related field strengthens a fashion coordinator's background.

-A range of classes may be taken due to the many degree options.
+A range of classes might be taken due to the many degree options.
 For example, individuals who major in fashion design take courses in pattern construction, textile design and menswear.
 Students pursuing fashion marketing or fashion management encounter different courses, such as sustainable design, consumer research and merchandising.
 Regardless of the particular degree program chosen, the education for a fashion coordinator should include courses in fashion history, fashion concepts, business, communications, design and forecasting.

 While the knowledge needed to become a fashion coordinator is taught in school, the necessary skills are learned on the job.
 Students who complete an internship in the fashion industry, while in school or afterwards, have an edge when applying for jobs as fashion coordinators.
-Additionally, contacts that are made during an internship may later lead to employment.
-Internships can often be found through the school's fashion program, local fashion media offices and the Internet.
+Additionally, contacts that are made during an internship might later lead to employment.
+Internships can often be found through a school's fashion program, local fashion media offices and the Internet.

 Earning a master's degree in a fashion-related field is not required to become a successful fashion coordinator, but it can help with career advancement.
-With a graduate degree, students may specialize in an area that they are particularly interested in, such as fashion and film, fashion journalism and sustainable fashion.
+With a graduate degree, students might specialize in an area that they are particularly interested in, such as fashion and film, fashion journalism or sustainable fashion.
 This type of education increases a fashion coordinator's chances of landing a job in that particular subfield.